 [ « » ] The date of this Agreement.

-[ « XX » ] A date set forth in a notice to proceed issued by the Owner.
+[ « X » ] A date set forth in a notice to proceed issued by the Owner.

 [ « » ] Established as follows:

 (Insert a date or a means to determine the Date of Commencement of the Work.)

 § 4.2 The Contract Time shall be measured from the Date of Commencement.
 Contractor shall perform the Work in accordance with the Project Schedule and the dates of Substantial Completion and Final Completion and all Interim Milestone Dates.